PierrunoYT/browser-use-script/README.md

 - `--model`, `-m`: Specify the OpenAI model to use (default: "gpt-4")
 - `--api-key`, `-k`: Provide OpenAI API key directly (optional if set in .env)

+## Output

+All task results are automatically saved as markdown files in the `results` directory.
+Each file includes:
+- Timestamp of execution
+- Task description
+- Task result
+Files are named in the format: `task_YYYYMMDD_HHMMSS.md`

 ## Examples

 1. Search for a product: